-I’ve always liked Indian food, ever since I’ve had bombay mix and poppadoms, I was hooked.
-Not to mention the sweet naan bread, and dipping it in curry – I do love my Indian food.
+I’ve always liked Indian food, and having also recently discovered such a variety of vegan Indian recipes available, I was hooked.
+Not to mention the sweet, sweet naan bread, and dipping it in a banging curry – I do love my Indian food.

 Not to mention such a distinct range of vegan Indian recipes that I’m sure the common person wouldn’t even notice is vegan!